2gis/on-premise-helm-charts/Breaking-Changes.md

 # 2GIS On-Premise Breaking-Changes
+## [NEW_VERSION_HERE]
+#### pro-api
+- Added new required setting api.licensePartner.
+Now pro-api only works with a valid license file, which can be requested from your sales manager.
+The license file must be placed in the s3.assetsDataBucket.

 ## [1.7.6]
 #### pro-api
 - Added new setting s3.assetsDataBucket. dgclStorage.bucket and buckets for the service app are completely separate now.